Article June 11th, 2020 by Nortal

 Digital transformation is executed to meet the needs of evolving markets and goes beyond siloed teams or projects.
 It’s the opportunity to take your business to the next level in terms of how you engage with your customers, using technology that streamlines processes.
 According to new data from Adobe’s Digital Economy Index, U.S. e-commerce sales jumped 49% in April.
 Established companies are moving forward with a digital transformation plan to ensure they can remain competitive now and in the future.
-Plus, they have to compete with technology-first companies who have disrupted entire industries such as Amazon Prime and Netflix.
+Plus, they have to compete with technology-first companies that have disrupted entire industries, such as Amazon Prime and Netflix.

 The right digital transformation strategy can positively impact every customer experience with your brand.
 It can facilitate better decision-making and improve overall productivity and efficiency.
 Being that we are living in the digital era, digital transformation simply makes sense.
 Nonetheless, there isn’t a one-size-fits-all solution.
-It isn’t something that comes in a nicely-packaged box and all of a sudden, all of your business issues are solved.
-What’s important is to sift through the hype, and choose the digital strategy that makes the most sense for your company.
-Additionally, you can decide whether incremental changes will work, or if you want to revamp your business from top to bottom.
+It isn’t something that comes in a nicely-packaged box, and all of a sudden, all of your business issues are solved.
+What’s important is to sift through the hype and choose the digital strategy that makes the most sense for your company.
+Additionally, you can decide whether incremental changes will work or if you want to revamp your business from top to bottom.

 Invariably, people buy based on emotion.
 For example, as everyone was sheltering in place, many took on home projects and wish lists that had been left undone.
 Despite the fact that cities looked like ghost towns, head to any Home Depot or Lowe’s, and it was like a community hangout.
 During the first quarter, Lowe’s same-store sales rose 11.2%.
 Did people spruce up their gardens and living space to survive?
-No, but these types of activities bring with them a sense of accomplishment, and pleasure.
+No, but these types of activities bring with them a sense of accomplishment and pleasure.

 At the same time, consumers develop loyalty to certain brands.
 People want to be part of a community that aligns with their way of thinking.
-They’re not just buying your products and services, they’re buying into the value your business provides.
+They’re not just buying your products and services, and they’re buying into the value your business provides.
 Digital transformation empowers companies to stand out and deliver a personalized experience.
 With the right tools in place, you can understand what your customers want and how you can effectively offer relevant experiences.

 For retailers, this means having agility while retaining the authenticity of their roots and why customers consume their brand in the first place.

 Unified commerce is a fully integrated digital platform that offers one interface connecting to multiple business systems.
-It elevates, and streamlines, the omni-channel experience by connecting business systems and components.
+It elevates and streamlines the omnichannel experience by connecting business systems and components.
 Unified commerce is one of the most important tools for effective digital transformation.
 Other tools can include machine learning, predictive analytics, artificial intelligence, and even chatbots.

 Retailers can determine patterns in customer shopping behavior that power more personalized offerings with machine learning.
-Machine learning can also help a retailer become more precise in terms of offering different products and promotional items so that they are aligned with what the customer wants, and when their customer wants them.
+Machine learning can also help a retailer become more precise in terms of offering different products and promotional items so that they are aligned with what the customer wants and when their customer wants them.
 How else does Amazon know exactly what their customers want after browsing their site for hours?

 With artificial intelligence (AI), retailers are now able to provide a 24/7 experience with instant responses via chatbots and texts.
 According to Retail Touchpoint, a recent study shows nearly half (44%) of online consumers prefer using chatbots for customer service if brands get the experience right.
 Moreover, chatbots can be designed to upsell and cross-sell in a way that conveys the brand’s voice and desired messaging.
 The future of retail centers around a seamless customer experience and innovation.

 Microservices are components of a business that offer functionality such as shopping carts, search, pricing, promotions, and more.
 Each microservice carries its own data and interacts via well-defined application programming interfaces (APIs) – which are a set of tools, protocols, and rules that defines how software components interface.
-You can deploy a new microservice at any time without disruption to the other microservices already in place.
+You can deploy a new microservice at any time without disrupting the other microservices already in place.

 Microservices are crucial for the digital transformation process since they are lightweight, making the setup and deployment faster.
 Each service can deploy independently, and as a result, new services can be deployed more often.
-Microservices are scalable, even if one microservice goes down, the rest of the application can still function.
-Since microservices are portable enough for almost any organization, they can help to ensure large-scale automation thereby augmenting the digital transformation journey.
+Microservices are scalable; even if one microservice goes down, the rest of the application can still function.
+Since microservices are portable enough for almost any organization, they can help to ensure large-scale automation, thereby augmenting the digital transformation journey.